bmannakee/caller_paper/paper.md

    - Hypermutators vs. not?
    - This should only be related to the number of mutations that are confident and contribute to the prior
    - If that is the case, is there an analytical way to better describe this?
+   THE ONLY EFFECT IS ON THE ROC.
+EASIER DISTRIBUTIONS SHRINK THE EFFECT BECAUSE SO FEW ARE NEAR THE CRITICAL POINT